-The Governor's Council on Human Resources (CHR) which included the CoA was established in 1965 to further the mission of developing and coordinating community-based systems of care for older individuals and individuals with physical disabilities (S.L.
+The Governor's Council on Human Resources (CHR) which included the CoA was established in 1965 (S.L.
 1965, Ch.
 328).
 The GCHR came under the newly created DHS (S.L.
 1981, Ch.
 486) effective in January 1982.
 In 1989 the CHR was placed back in the governor's office.
 In 1995, legislation created a separate entity for the CoA.
-The committee acts as an advisory body for the ASD meets on a quarterly basis, and is comprised of 14 members appointed by the Governor who service a three-year term.
-The 14 members preferably one from each region in the state, one from each of the four American Indian Reservations, and one Indian Service Area represent diverse geographical and social groups, and the majority of members must be 60 years of age or older.
+The committee acts as an advisory body for the ASD and is comprised of 14 members appointed by the Governor who meet on a quarterly basis.
+The 14 members represent diverse geographical and social groups, and the majority of members must be 60 years of age or older.
 The committee focuses on issues and services impacting older North Dakotans, sponsors community educational forums, and works to fulfill the needs of older individuals.